Here are some updates to Valley Christian’s efforts to promote diversity, equity, inclusion, and racial reconciliation.

-- Conversation has begun to include diversity, equity, and inclusion as an intentional focus as part of the Curriculum review and adoption process as well as VCS performance evaluations.
+- Conversation has begun to include diversity, equity, and inclusion with an intentional focus as part of the curriculum review and adoption process as well as VCS performance evaluations.

 To celebrate Hispanic Heritage month, each teacher features age-appropriate book selections in their classroom, expanding their libraries to include a broader selection of titles in light of the theme of diversity, equity, and inclusion.

 Every month is Black History Month in eighth-grade History!
 The issue of slavery, in particular, is a significant focus of the entire year tracing the Black experience throughout the school year.

 - The last unit is entirely about Reconstruction after the Civil War.
 We trace how the policies and failures of Reconstruction led to Jim Crow, the Civil Rights Movement, and many of the lingering racial troubles in America.

 - We will hold debates on current event topics to give the students the chance to think critically about things happening in the world around them, verbalize their opinions, listen to people who disagree with them and disagree respectfully.

 - We are finding ways to encourage students to have a voice and develop listening skills with our students to develop empathy for the struggles of others.